 #2 Gooch’s Beach in Kennebunk on Beach Ave, was a favorite place for Mrs. Bush to walk with her dogs.
 Even when she required a walker, outfitted with big beach tires, she’d still come stroll the beach, dogs in tow.
-In fact her dogs, Mini Me and Bebe – Maltipoos, are featured in Bob Dennis’ book “Gooches Pooches.”
+In fact her dogs, Mini Me and Bebe – Maltipoos, were featured in Bob Dennis’ book “Gooches Pooches.”

 #3 Mabel’s Lobster Claw – long a top spot for the Bush family to dine.
 This classic casual seafood restaurant on Ocean Ave even has a nook they call the “B table” where the President and First Lady liked to sit.

 #4 Graves Memorial Library – Barbara Bush didn’t just promote literacy as her 1st lady platform.
 She read avidly, to herself, her children and grandchildren and to local Kennebunkport kids.
 She appeared and volunteered at Graves, as a “celebratory guest reader”.
 I first met Mrs. Bush here, in the upstairs Children’s Reading Room.
 Imagine my surprise, walking in to story hour with my two kids in tow, ages 3 and 4, to find our First Lady seated with a book in her lap ready to entertain my daughter and son, along with a handful of other fortunate children.
 We moms were a bit star-struck, but we behaved ourselves (with grace and dignity – emulating her) for the sake of the children.
 Our kids just thought having the former First Lady reading to them was “normal” and no big deal!

 #5 The Nonantum – for various fundraisers.
 The Bush family are not just generous with their civic service and political commitment, they are also very philanthropic.
 Mrs. Bush would often appear at local fundraisers held at The Nonantum Resort.
 She always rocked that gorgeous white hair, matching pearls, and often comfy Keds.
 One evening, she arrived to see us all in black tie attire, she commented with a laugh, “those darn protocol people don’t always get it right.”
 I think everyone found her pant suit and pearls to be perfectly suited, and I told her so, she laughed.
 She always looked stylish, classic, not overdone, just right!